jewelsofthought/neshama/site/personal/poems/now.md

 <h3> Now It Is</h3>

 How I reel and writhe
-in the mid night of my uncertainty.
+in the midnight of my uncertainty.
 Calling out to any that will hear
 Bereft of all, deep in my aloneness
 I hear no voices, see no purpose.